Mohamed-Abotalb/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Seventh C file is 7-print_chessboard.c, it prints the chessboard.

 - Eighth C file is 8-print_diagsum.c, it prints the sum of the two diagonals of a square matrix of integers.

+## Advanced Parts of the Task

+- First C file is 100-set_string.c, it sets the value of a pointer to a char.